-Pmin = Price of lowest acceptable tender.
+$$Pmin = Price \ of \ lowest \ acceptable \ tender.$$

-27.6The following table must be used to calculate the score out of 20 for BBBEE:
+2) The following table must be used to calculate the score out of 20 for BBBEE:

 B-BBEE Status Level of Contributor Number of Points

 1 20

 2 18

 3 14

 4 12

 5 8

 6 6

 7 4

 8 2

-Non-compliant contributor θ
+Non-compliant contributor 0

-- 27.7A tenderer must submit proof of its B-BBEE status level of contributor. - 27.8A tenderer failing to submit proof of B-BBEE status level of contributor or is a non-compliant contributor to B-BBEE may not be disqualified, but- - 27.8.1 may only score points out of 80 for price; and - 27.8.2 scores 0 points out of 20 for B-BBEE. - 27.9A tenderer may not be awarded points for B-BBEE status level of contributor if the tender documents indicate that the tenderer intends subcontracting more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capability to execute the subcontract. - 27.10 The points scored by a tenderer for B-BBEE in terms of sub-clause (2) must be added to the points scored for price under sub-clause (1).

-- 27.11 The points scored must be rounded off to the nearest two decimal places. - 27.12 Subject to sub-clause (9) and clause 11, the contract must be awarded to the tenderer scoring the highest points. - 27.13 If the price offered by a tenderer scoring the highest points is not marketrelated, the Municipality may not award the contract to that tenderer.
+- 3) A tenderer must submit proof of its B-BBEE status level of contributor. - 4) A tenderer failing to submit proof of B-BBEE status level of contributor or is a noncompliant contributor to B-BBEE may not be disqualified, but - a) may only score points out of 80 for price; and - b) scores 0 points out of 20 for B-BBEE. - 5) A tenderer may not be awarded points for B-BBEE status level of contributor if the tender documents indicate that the tenderer intends subcontracting more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capability to execute the subcontract. - 6) The points scored by a tenderer for B-BBEE in terms of sub-clause (2) must be added to the points scored for price under sub-clause (1). - 7) The points scored must be rounded off to the nearest two decimal places. - 8) Subject to sub-clause (9) and clause 11, the contract must be awarded to the tenderer scoring the highest points. - 9) If the price offered by a tenderer scoring the highest points is not market-related, the Municipality may not award the contract to that tenderer. - a) The Municipality may - i) negotiate a market-related price with the tenderer scoring the highest points or cancel the tender;